A formula for $p$-completion by way of the Segal conjecture: Categories related to fusion systems

-\begin{definition} Let $\Ho(\Top_{\G})$ be the full subcategory of the homotopy category of spaces on the classifying spaces of finite groups.
-Let $\Ho(\Sp)$ be the homotopy category of spectra and let $\Ho(\Sp_p)$ be the homotopy category of $p$-complete spectra. \end{definition}
+We will also make use of several categories coming from homotopy theory.
+Let $\Ho(\Top_{\G})$ be the full subcategory of the homotopy category of spaces on the classifying spaces of finite groups.
+Let $\Ho(\Sp)$ be the homotopy category of spectra and let $\Ho(\Sp_p)$ be the homotopy category of $p$-complete spectra.

-We describe the relationships between these categories by defining several canonical functors.
-We produce commutative diagrams involving the categories, applying the formula for $p$-completion from the previous section.